I rarely leave the house without a detailed plan. And there’s one photo planning app that stands out above the rest, and that’s PhotoPills.

 There are some useful tools and calculators included in the PhotoPills app.

-Whether you’re trying to calculate hyperfocal distance, depth-of-field, subject distance, or exposure time, there’s a pill for that.
+Whether you’re trying to calculate hyperfocal distance, depth-of-field, subject distance, or exposure time for long exposures, there’s a pill for that.

 There are even pills for calculating star trails and time-lapse photography.